jadecobra/python_tdd_exercises/source/truth table 01.rst

 Nullary Operations
 ------------------

 Nullary operations do not take in inputs and always return the same value.
-They are singleton `functions <./07_functions.rst>`_
+They are singleton :doc:`functions`

 RED: make it fail
 ^^^^^^^^^^^^^^^^^